zbengt/zbengt.github.io/_posts/2020-11-18-Reading-Update.md

 - I found a 1996 report that described a _hematodinium_ prevalence of 3.5% in Kodiak Tanner crab, indicating they've historically been present
 - However, I also found a ADF&G news release from 2011 warning that _Hematodinium_ had been detected in Deadman Bay (an inlet on the south end of Kodiak), with an infection rate of 0.25%.
 If such an extremely low level is worthy of a warning, this indicates that _Hematodinium_ is much less common in the waters of Kodiak Island.
 - Investigating this presumed anomaly in distribution w*ould be quite interesting!

+**Dinospore Survival and Transcriptomes at Various Temperatures** There are established methods for culturing various stages of _Hematodinium_.
+It could potentially be interesting to look at how dinospores respond to different temperatures.
+To me, this seems like an extremely promising avenue to pursue for future research.
+Since dinospores are presumed to be released from the crab as infectious agents, it is possible that temperature dependence could explain some of the seasonal variability we see in a wide variety of infected species.
+On the other hand, this seems like something that's likely to  already have been looked into

 **Miscellaneous Thoughts**
 - Different fjords in SE Alaska have reliably different infection rates, which makes me think that _hematodinium_ likely infects locally.
 Maybe through a short planktonic stage or a patchily-distributed intermediate host?